Getting an Emotional Support Animal in Quebec, CanadaReading Time: 5 minutes

 Where to Start the Search for Your Ideal ESA!

-Disclaimer: you cannot buy an emotional support animal.
+First, you cannot buy an emotional support animal.
 You have to have a pet first then get your ESA letter.

 Are you ready to find your new furry friend?
 Then you should definitely consider adoption!
 Firstly, it is a budget-friendly way of adding a four-legged companion to your family.
 Secondly, you will be bettering the life of a pet in need.